-The internship is a 40 hour per week program that runs June 4 through Aug.
-3, 2018.
-The internship pays $10 an hour.
+The internship is a 40 hour per week program that runs June 3 through Aug.
+9, 2019.
+The internship pays $10 per hour.

-- Must be enrolled in a post-secondary (college/university) institution at the time of application.
-Preference will be given to juniors and seniors.
+- Be enrolled in a college or university at the time of application.

-- Must successfully pass a police department administered polygraph exam.
+- Successfully pass a police department-administered polygraph exam.

-- Must pass a city coordinated drug screen after a conditional offer of internship.
+- Pass a city-coordinated drug screen after conditional offer of internship.

 Past criminal activity

-- Must not be currently charged with or under indictment for any criminal activity other than minor traffic violations.
+- Currently be charged with or under indictment for any criminal activity other than minor traffic violations,